xwp/xwpwa/README.md

 ```

 ## Server
-You can run a server with
+You can run a server, for reading the documentation or testing.
 ```bash
 npm run server
 ```